manifesto-ai/spec/docs/index.md

 <div class="my-12 p-4 rounded-lg border border-border bg-muted/50">
   <p class="text-sm">
-    <strong>Working Draft</strong> — This is the latest working draft of the Manifesto Specification.
+    <strong>⚠️ Working Draft</strong> — This specification is experimental and evolving.
+Breaking changes may occur while we incorporate feedback from real implementations.
     <a href="/draft/" class="text-primary hover:underline">Read the spec →</a>
   </p>
 </div>